 - After watching multiple repetitions of the video, the child might begin to imitate the skill or word.
 It is helpful for everyone around the child to encourage this imitation.
 Saying the word along with the video or performing the task with the child helps to generalize the video.

-- Use the learned topics in everyday life so the child can utilize it in his/her normal environment.
+- Use the learned topics in everyday life so the child can utilize it in his/her normal environment (generalization).
 This requires a lot of practice and praise.
 If your child is learning the word "dog," go to the pet store, find a dog, point and say, "DOG!"

 How is Gemiini's Discrete Video Modeling different?

-Laura Kasbar, founder of Gemiini, spent 17 years developing the specific modeling method call Discrete Video Modeling (DVM).
-It has been shown to be 300% more effective at teaching language than standard video modeling. -View the abstract of the study here.
+Laura Kasbar, founder of Gemiini, spent 17 years developing the specific modeling method called Discrete Video Modeling, or DVM.
+It has been shown to be 300% more effective at teaching language than standard video modeling.

 Discrete Video Modeling Method simplifies concepts and breaks down information into understandable and digestible bites making it an optional solution for people with special needs.